How the Invasion of Ukraine Is Shaking Up the Global Crime Scene

 Videos by VICE

-Crime, especially organized crime, has been at the heart of the events in Ukraine from the start.
-Many of the burly and well-armed “self-defense volunteers” who came out on the streets alongside the not-officially-Russian troops turned out to be local gangsters, and the governing elite there have close, long-term relations with organized crime.
+Crime, especially organised crime, has been at the heart of the events in Ukraine from the start.
+Many of the burly and well-armed “self-defence volunteers” who came out on the streets alongside the not-officially-Russian troops turned out to be local gangsters, and the governing elite there have close, long-term relations with organised crime.
 Likewise, in eastern Ukraine, criminals have been sworn in as members of local militias and even risen to senior ranks, while the police, long known for their corruption, are fighting alongside them.

 Now Ukraine is beginning to shape crime around the rest of the planet.